-16 Linetype, colors, and styles
+Linetypes, colors, and styles

 Each gnuplot terminal type provides a set of distinct "linetypes".
 These may differ in color, in thickness, in dot/dash pattern, or in some combination of color and dot/dash.
 The default linetypes for a particular terminal can be previewed by issuing the test command after setting the terminal type.
-The predefined colors and dot/dash patterns are not guaranteed to be consistent for all terminal types, but all terminals use the special linetype -1 to mean a solid line in the primary foreground color (normally black).
-By default, successive functions or datafiles plotted by a single command will be assigned successive linetypes.
-You can override this default by specifying a particular linetype for any function, datafile, or plot element.
+The pre-defined colors and dot/dash patterns are not guaranteed to be consistent for all terminal types, but all terminals use the special linetype -1 to mean a solid line in the primary foreground color (normally black).
+Most terminals also recognize the special linetype "bgnd" to mean a solid line in the background color.